esrlabs/chipmunk/cli/README.md

 #   - `print`: Outputs each job's result to stdout once the job finishes.
 No progress bars are displayed.
 #   - `immediate`: Outputs logs immediately as they are produced, which may cause overlapping logs for parallel jobs.
 No progress bars are displayed.
 ui_mode = "bars"

+# Specifies additional features to enable during the build process.
+# Options:
+#  - "custom-alloc": Activate `custom-alloc` feature in rs-binding to use custom memory allocator instead of the default one.
+additional_features = []
 ```

 ## Benchmarks via Build CLI Tool